Muscat view, Oman travel.

 n. b. the ‘lost city’ of Ubar is disappointing and should stay lost, but ‘Job’s Tomb’ – on a hilltop overlooking Salalah – is well worth the trip.
 Wet June-Sept.

 ***Musandam Peninsula.
 Also known as the ‘Norway of Arabia’, this collection of barren rocky fjords and fertile valleys penetrates the Arabian Gulf at the strategically important Strait of Hormuz.
 Musandam is separated from most of Oman by the United Arab Emirates, but is, nevertheless, a magnificent diversion if you have the time or money.
 You can drive there across UAE.

-Driving: This is easy motoring country with good roads and careful drivers, so, if you can afford it, a 4WD self drive is the way to see Oman efficiently.
+Driving: This is easy motoring country with good roads and careful drivers, so, if you can afford it, a 4WD self drive is the way to do Oman travel efficiently.
 Some tourists like to experience the sand dunes via a quad bike or 4×4 but it’s important to spend at least some time surrounded by the silence of dunes and preferably travelling by camel.

 Desert camping: a popular and potent trip is camping out in the Wahiba desert’s rolling dunes (much of Oman is rigid rocks! ).
 The desert’s silence is incredible.
 Transport required, whether 4 legged or 4 wheeled.

 Climbing/Hiking: very rocky, very hot, but stunning views, remote villages and secret oases are out there.
 The Hajar mountain range should provide a few handholds.